panververis/Basket/README.md

 Only master branch included (no reason for extra branches in such a small project)

 (I am now hungry btw, craving cookies with milk and bread slices with butter and honey.)

+IMPORTANT NOTE:
+What I consider to be the most important point within my way of structuring the solution is the following:
+I have separated the notions of "Promos", which are responsible for describing the way that discounts will be applied, from the notion of the "Basket", which is responsible for holding a Collection (List) of Products, as well as a Collection (List) of Promos.
+That gives the implementor the flexibility to add and calculate the Final Cost for ANY number of Products, using ANY number of Promos.

+Overview of calculations ===> "Basket" + "Products" + "Promos" ===> "Final Cost".
+							  "Final Cost" = "Total Cost" - "Promo Deductions"

+The Final Price will be calculated in the following way:
+The Total Cost (WITHOUT any deductions / discounts) is calculated by the "Basket" itself, which is essentially a Sum of its Products' Prices.
+THEN each separate "Promo" calculates the amount that will be deducted from the Total Cost.
+Finally, the sum of the "Promo Deductions" is subtracted from the Final Cost, and there you have it, a complete, clear, dynamic, completely decoupled picture of how the "Final Cost" was calculated.
+That also enables for a breakdown of all the calculations to be printed on a receipt, for example!

+My way of thinking was influenced by a combination of clear-cut SOLID design, as well as the Strategy Pattern. (where we can consider each Promo a "Strategy" implementation)